devavratapatel/Cloud-Security-AI-Assistant/README.md

 ## Audio
 Used Speech Recognition python library to understand user input and convert it to text.
 Connected agent to Eleven Labs API to convert generated output to conversational and fluent voice.
+Well, Unfortunately I got banned on Eleven Labs for creating multiple accounts.
+Therefore I have introduced Speechify and Resemble AI functionalities.
+In the case of the api running out of credits from speechify, the program runs on resemble as a back up.
+Although Speechify and resemble are alternatives, none of them or any product comes close to the quality and conversational voice eleven labs is able to produce.

 ## Front-End
 Used a very basic FastAPI and HTML template to connect the agent and its functionalities to a UI.